FactomProject/walletmgr/readme.md

-note: editing the same scwallet.go and creating new addresses will restore them when using walletapp as well.
+note: editing the same scwallet.go and creating new addresses will restore the same way when using walletapp as well.